-Lessons in covering beard shadow – by Jessica Blackler
+Lessons in covering beard shadow – by Jecca Blac

 Colour correcting and concealing is the best way to cover beard shadow or under eye darkness.
 A peach colour corrector gets rid of blue undertones of the skin, such as beard shadow.
 If you have darker skin, use an orange colour corrector instead.

-- Use a setting spray all over the face for even longer lasting coverage once you’re finished with your look!
+Step 7.
+Use a setting spray all over the face for even longer lasting coverage once you’re finished with your look!

 What about touch ups?

 If you are going out for the day or night, you can easily touch up beard shadow with the corrector by dabbing onto the area with your fingers.
 Powder can also be applied to further touch up your base.

 If you’re at the start of your makeup journey (or simply want to brush up on your skills!) we have a team of professionals who provide FREE makeup advice – click here to begin your consultation by submitting a selfie/photo and explaining your desired look!

 For more information on vegan, gender free makeup brand Jecca Blac, head to https://jeccablac.com

 We have another blog post on GenderGP about how to contour, which you can read here!